gagandeep/Web-Architecture-Evolution/Prologue.md

 ### Why we learned about Human Evolution?

 Human Evolution is a well-known thing.
-And, Darwin theory of Evolution is tought at school level  so you could streamline those thoughts of evolution going forward.
+And, Darwin's theory of evolution by natural selection is tought at school level by many countries.
+So, possiblity is you know the concept of Human Evolution. so you could streamline those thoughts of evolution going forward.

 ### Why we learned about Hardware Evolution?